 In some cases, sewage damage is the result of a significant event, such as severe weather and related flooding.
 However, there are several more common causes:

-- Blocked Lines: Backups happen when there’s a block somewhere within the line.
+Backups happen when there’s a block somewhere within the line.
 Some of the most common blockages happen when toys, diapers, and other inappropriate items get flushed down the toilet.
 Often, backups are limited to a single drain.
 When this is the case, the block is probably located near the drain.
 However, if all drains, (toilet, sink, bathtub) are affected, the problem is probably in the main sewer line.

-- Tree Roots in the Pipes: Tree roots can penetrate pipes of all kinds, including heavy plastic, clay tile, and even cast iron.
+Tree roots can penetrate pipes of all kinds, including heavy plastic, clay tile, and even cast iron.
 Roots can spread up to seven times are far as the height of the tree.
 Established trees sometimes have thousands of feet of roots continuing to grow, seeking out nutrients for the tree.
 Sewer lines are a source of moisture vapors and roots naturally follow the paths of moisture from tiny cracks or gaps in the pipes.

-- Worn and Deteriorating Pipes: A few generations back, pipes were made of wood!
+A few generations back, pipes were made of wood!
 Today’s pipes stand up to wear and tear much longer.
 Heavy plastics and specialized metals resist mold, rust, and age much better than wood.
 However, eventually, these sewer lines give in to tiny nicks, seasonal damage, and the passage of time.

-- Seeping Connections: The toilet and the bathtub connect to the sewage system through hoses and pipes.
+The toilet and the bathtub connect to the sewage system through hoses and pipes.
 Watertight connections and undamaged hoses are crucial to preventing water damage.
 A wax gasket under the toilet performs a similar service.
 When these items fail, the potential for serious damage increases the longer the deterioration goes unnoticed.

 Whether sewer backups are caused by heavy storms or a roll of toilet paper flushed down the drain, there’s a lot at stake.
 The strength of the structures of your building, the health of your family or coworkers, and the safety of your property should all be considered as you take corrective action.